 But what about bringing some of those resolutions into the workplace?

-In homage to the new year, we’ve put together a checklist of 19 New Year’s Trial Master File Improvements to strive towards in an effort to unleash your team’s full potential (as 2,019 items would have been a little much).
+In homage to the new year, we’ve put together a trial master file checklist of 19 New Year’s Resolutions to strive towards in an effort to unleash your team’s full potential (as 2,019 items would have been a little much).
 From improved oversight, to active management, to better electronic TMF implementation - pick out a few actionable resolutions you feel are missing in your organization and ring in the New Year with a confident team and a concrete plan.

 Better Sponsor Oversight

 If you represent a sponsor organization outsourcing all or parts of TMF management, the last thing you’ll want to do upon notice of inspection is be unprepared – here are some resolutions to consider for obtaining better sponsor oversight.

 1. Perform a health check in the TMF system.

 Begin the New Year with a health check to see if your TMF or eTMF is operating as it should be, if content is properly filed in the correct location, and if there are any outstanding tasks that need to be squared away before the next milestone.

 2. Develop a clearly defined oversight plan.

 Revisit your electronic Trial Master File plan and quality agreements, then identify and gather all the materials and documents that can demonstrate oversight of the entire TMF.
 For best practice, sponsors and vendors will need to be clear with one another on how to handle paper and electronic records from the get-go.

 Many sponsors do not have a governance process in place when they outsource to external service providers – this process should be clearly defined in the oversight plan.
 Take into account whether you have SOPs in place to properly govern the TMF system and services that will be provided.